mathurinm/latex/README.md

 - Use custom shortcuts and additional packages parcimoniously: they make collaborating less easy.
 There's always a technical debt to having a 1000 lines shortcut file.

-  Declare only the shortcuts you need, don't copy paste from one project to the other: the latter leads to uncontrolled growth and, often in my experience, wasted time in the end.
+  Declare only the shortcuts you need, don't copy-paste from one project to the other: the latter leads to uncontrolled growth and, often in my experience, wasted time in the end.

   In addition, some packages conflict with each other, some packages can't be used when using a particular journal template: every package you rely on is a potential liability, so keep that in mind (there's a tradeoff, many packages are very useful)